 '''

-erl -sname cp1 -config cp1
+erl -sname cpl -config cpl

 erl -sname cp2 -config cp2

 erl -sname cp3 -config cp3

 '''

 When all nodes are operational, myapp can be started.
 This is achieved by calling application: start(myapp) at all three nodes.
 It is then started at cpl, as shown in the following figure: